‘Record’ Is Critical for Enterprise-Grade RPA

 We have three recording options to satisfy any specific organizational need.

-- Standard Recorder (now Screen Recorder) can be used to build simple tasks for processes that involve mouse clicks and keyboard operations, and when you plan to run the recorded task on the same computer on which it was recorded.
+- Screen Recorder can be used to build simple tasks for processes that involve mouse clicks and keyboard operations, and when you plan to run the recorded task on the same computer on which it was recorded.

 Recorded automation can be easily altered to address unique business needs or exception scenarios, making training requirements minimal.
 Record functionality lets you make the basic skeleton of a process faster, so you can spend more time adding exceptions and testing the bot.
 Once you have a process recorded, you can use that code to update as needed without having to re-record the entire process.